 Is there an application deadline?

-The application deadline is June 1st for the fall semester and November 1st for the spring semester.
+The application deadline is June 1st for the fall semester.

-How do I get accepted to the Practical Nursing Program?
+How do I get accepted and what course do I need to take?

-- A high school diploma with minimum GPA of 2.7 for ADN applicants or GED mean score of 550 or HiSet mean score of 14.
+- A high school diploma with minimum GPA of 2.5 or GED mean score of 550 or HiSet mean score of 14.

-- A student who does not have the minimum high school GPA, GED or HiSet score may be considered for admission if he/she completes the following courses with a GPA of at least 2.7 for ADN applicants. a.
-Human Anatomy & Physiology I (BIO-168), 4 credits
+- A student who does not have the minimum high school GPA, GED or HiSet score may be considered for admission if he/she completes the following college courses attaining a grade C or higher and a GPA of at least 2.5. a.
+Human Anatomy and Physiology I Lab (BIO-168), 4 credits

 - Submit ACT Results